 Image courtesy: @kasianails2020

-We are officially in the OTT section of the list because stiletto nails are one of the most dramatic manicures you can get.
+We are officially in the OTT section of the list because stiletto nails are one of the most dramatic among different types of nail shapes according to the character.
 Imagine elongating almond shapes into a pointier, more drastic tip, and you have the stilettos shape.
 Natural nails will never be able to maintain such a shape, which is why this is a good option if you are looking to get enhancements or stick-on acrylics.
-And, we hope you are not too big on texting because even auto-correct won’t be able to help you while typing with these nails!

 9. Lipstick nails